An SQL text by Erland Sommarskog, SQL Server MVP.

-beta_lockinfo is a stored procedure that provides information about processes and the locks they hold as well their active transactions. beta_lockinfo is designed to gather as much information about a blocking situation as possible, so that you can instantly find the culprit, and kill the blocking process if the situation is desperate.
-Then you can sit back and analyse the output from beta_lockinfo to understand how the blocking situation arose and figure out what actions to take to prevent the situation from reoccurring.
-The output from beta_lockinfo shows all active process as well as passive processes with locks, which objects they lock, the command they last submitted and which statement they are executing.
+beta_lockinfo is a stored procedure that provides information about processes and the locks they hold as well their active transactions. beta_lockinfo is designed to gather as much information about a blocking situation as possible, so that you can instantly find the culprit and kill the blocking process if the situation is desperate.
+Then you can sit back and analyse the output from beta_lockinfo to understand how the blocking situation arose and figure out what actions to take to prevent the situation from re-occurring.
+The output from beta_lockinfo shows all active process as well as passive processes with locks, which objects they lock, what command they last submitted and which statement they are executing.
 You also get the query plans for the current statements.
+Normally, you run beta_lockinfo to look at the output directly, but there is also an archive mode where the data is saved to a table.
+This is not the least useful, if you want someone to send you the output from beta_lockinfo at a site you don't have access to yourself.

-There are two versions of beta_lockinfo.
-Download the one that fits your SQL Server version.
+There are five versions of beta_lockinfo.
+Download the one that fits your SQL Server version:

-For previous versions of SQL Server (down to SQL 6.5), use my older aba_lockinfo instead.
+For older versions of SQL Server (down to SQL 6.5), use my older aba_lockinfo instead.

 You can put the procedure in any database you like as long as the database has compatibility level 90 or higher.